matrup01/data_import_modules/docu/docu.md

    file (str) ... takes a Drone produced csv file

-   dronetype (str, optional) ... specifies which drone was used to read csv correctly (curreently implemented: "BladeScapes","Own") - default: "BladeScapes" start (str, optional) ... if a str of the form "HH:MM:SS" is given, all data acquired before this timestamp wont be used end (str, optional) ... if a str of the form "HH:MM:SS" ist given, all data acquired after this timestamp wont be used
+   dronetype (str, optional) ... specifies which drone was used to read csv correctly (currently implemented: "BladeScapes","Own") - default: "BladeScapes" start (str, optional) ... if a str of the form "HH:MM:SS" is given, all data acquired before this timestamp wont be used end (str, optional) ... if a str of the form "HH:MM:SS" ist given, all data acquired after this timestamp wont be used